英文字典中文字典Word104.com

 • TROUBADOUR Definition Meaning - Merriam-Webster

-The meaning of TROUBADOUR is one of a class of lyric poets and poet-musicians often of knightly rank who flourished from the 11th to the end of the 13th century chiefly in the south of France and the north of Italy and whose major theme was courtly love
+The meaning of TROUBADOUR is one of a class of lyric poets often of knightly rank who flourished from the 11th to the 13th century in France and Italy and whose major theme was courtly love

 • Troubadour | Medieval Lyric Poetry, Courtly Love Chivalry - Britannica